marko-knoebl/rehype-slides/readme.md

 fs.writeFileSync("slides.html", htmlString);
 ```

+(see file `demo/demo_main.js`)

 ## More demos

 Run the demos via:

 ```
-node demo/demo.js
+node demo/demos.js
 ```

 This will read the markdown files and create new HTML files in the demo folder.

 ## Formats

 At the moment the main format that is supported is reveal.js presentations.
-Other formats will be added in the future.
+Other formats may be added in the future.

 ## Configuration options